StockSharp/doc/en/topics/designer/strategies/using_dll.md

 ![Designer Creating a DLL cube in Visual Studio 03](../../../images/designer_creating_dll_element_in_visual_studio_03.png)

-3. To compile the code, it is necessary to include the NuGet package [StockSharp.Algo](https://www.nuget.org/packages/stocksharp.algo), where the base class for all strategies [Strategy](xref:StockSharp.Algo.Strategies.Strategy) is located:
+3. To compile the code, include the NuGet package [StockSharp.Algo](https://www.nuget.org/packages/stocksharp.algo), which contains the base class for all strategies: [Strategy](xref:StockSharp.Algo.Strategies.Strategy).

 ![Designer Creating a DLL cube in Visual Studio 04](../../../images/designer_creating_dll_element_in_visual_studio_04.png)

-If the strategy uses charting interfaces, it is necessary to include the NuGet package [StockSharp.Charting.Interfaces](https://www.nuget.org/packages/stockSharp.charting.interfaces).
-These interfaces do not contain the logic of the actual chart and are only needed for compiling the code.
-In the case of launching the strategy in **Designer**, real data rendering on the chart will occur through these interfaces.
+If the strategy uses charting interfaces, include the NuGet package [StockSharp.Charting.Interfaces](https://www.nuget.org/packages/stockSharp.charting.interfaces).
+These interfaces do not contain the actual chart logic and are needed only to compile the code.
+When the strategy runs in **Designer**, real chart rendering happens through these interfaces.

 4. After creating the strategy, the project needs to be built by pressing **Build Solution** in the **Build** tab.